5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ∇
 ~~~

-Now it's time to replace the call to `MyLogger.Log` by a call to `Log` in the `MyApp` class; use the "Replace" feature of the editor in order to achieve that.
+Now it's time to replace the call to `MyLogger.Log` by a call to `Log` in the `MyApp` class; use the replace feature of the editor in order to achieve that.

 There are however three functions where we need to add `'both'` as left argument: